dekuNukem/Film-Packaging/contribution_guide.md

 Thank you for supporting this project!

-Please read this short guide about how to submit your own images.
+Please read this short guide on how to submit your own scans.

 ### Prerequisites